 following a schedule

 For example, if you want to block YouTube access on Melvin's laptop between 7-9 PM every day, you define a rule like this:

 Device: Kids' laptop

 Schedule: 7-9pm daily

 All user-defined rules are shown on the Rules Listing screen under Home > Firewalla > Rules.
 Rules can be created as above, or when you use the control buttons on the device home screen, such as block/unblock all gaming sites, a rule will be automatically created and appear on the Rules list.

 Create a Rule

-To create a new rule, go to Home screen -> Rules button -> Add Rule.
+To create a new rule, go to the Home screen -> Rules button -> Add Rule.
 You'd need to specify the following:

 Action can be one of the following:

 Allow rules will always take precedence over Block rules and Ad Block features.
 When applied, these rules are like exceptions to blocking rules, which apply to everything.
 However, Allow rules will not be able to overwrite family mode blocked sites and safe search feature.